eblanban/zksync-era/prover/README.md

 ### prover_fri

 This directory contains the main 'prover'.
-It can be run in two modes: either as CPU or as GPU. (controlled via 'gpu' feature flag).
+It can be run in two modes: either as CPU or as GPU (controlled via 'gpu' feature flag).

 ### witness_vector_generator